 With specific questions, researchers should feel free to contact Lee R. Hiltzik, Ph.D., Senior Research Associate, who serves as RAC's coordinator with the Consortium.
 Lee can be reached at: email@example.com

 For general questions about archival access and use, researchers should consult https://rockarch.org/collections/access-and-request-materials/

 Contact for research questions: JoAnn Palmeri (firstname.lastname@example.org) Research Coordinator & Librarian, History of Science Collections, OU Libraries

 Online resources for history of medicine research: https://guides.library.yale.edu/histmedonline

 Contact for research questions: Melissa Grafe, email@example.com

-Finding aids for the collections of the California Institute of Technology are now included in the Cross-Institutional Search Hub.
+Finding aids for the collections of the Library Company of Philadelphia are now included in the Consortium's Cross-Institutional Search Hub.